Why Missing the Oia Sunset Might Be the Best Thing That Happens to You

 The Caldera Trail at Golden Hour

-The next morning I hiked the 10-km trail from Fira to Oia.
-Start in Fira, they say, so the sun is behind you.
+The next morning, take the 10-km trail from Fira to Oia.
+Start in Fira, locals say, so the sun stays behind you.
 They're right.
 The path follows the caldera rim the entire way — three to five hours depending on your pace and how many times you stop to stare.

 The trail passes through Firostefani and Imerovigli, which are essentially Oia with better restaurant prices and fewer crowds.
-In Imerovigli, I had a tomato fritter and a freddo espresso for €6 at a place overlooking Skaros Rock.
-The same thing in Oia would have been €14.
+In Imerovigli, a tomato fritter and a freddo espresso run €6 at a place overlooking Skaros Rock.
+The same thing in Oia would cost €14.

 The middle section has no shade.
 None.
-I'd brought two liters of water and wished I'd brought three.
+Bring two liters of water and you'll wish you'd brought three.
 The white volcanic rock amplifies the heat in a way that feels personal, like the island is actively trying to cook you.

-But when I reached Oia from the south, descending into the village as the late afternoon light turned the whitewashed buildings to gold, I understood why this trail appears on every "best hikes in Europe" list — see our complete Oia travel guide for trail details.
+But when you reach Oia from the south, descending into the village as the late afternoon light turns the whitewashed buildings to gold, you understand why this trail appears on every "best hikes in Europe" list — see our complete Oia travel guide for trail details.

 Wine Tasting on a Volcano

 Santorini's wines are unlike anything else.
 The vines grow in basket shapes called kouloura, huddled close to the ground to survive the wind.
 The volcanic soil — ash, pumice, lava rock — gives the Assyrtiko grape a mineral edge that sommeliers describe as "crushed wet stone."
-I'd describe it as "the best white wine I've ever had and I don't even like white wine."
+Most visitors describe it more simply: the best white wine they've ever had, even the ones who swear they don't like white wine.

-Santo Wines has the postcard view — a terrace hanging over the caldera where you taste six wines for €15 and genuinely consider never leaving.
-Domaine Sigalas, up the road, is the serious wine nerd choice at €18 for a guided tasting.
+Santo Wines has the postcard view — a terrace hanging over the caldera where six wines cost €15 and you genuinely consider never leaving.
+Domaine Sigalas, up the road, is the serious wine-nerd choice at €18 for a guided tasting.
 The pour is generous.
-I bought three bottles.
+Plan to leave with a few bottles.

 Venetsanos is the sleeper pick.
 It's a cave winery — literally carved into the cliff — with a €12 tasting and fewer tour buses than Santo.
 Book an afternoon slot at any of them for sunset light.